c4tom/DreamDevBox/docs/howto/devilbox/move-backups-to-different-directory.rst

    HOST_PATH_HTTPD_DATADIR=/home/user/backups/devilbox/

-That's it, whenever you start up the Devilbox, ``/home/user/backups/devilbox/`` will be mounted into the PHP container into ``/shared/backups/``.
+That's it, whenever you start up the DreamDevBox, ``/home/user/backups/devilbox/`` will be mounted into the PHP container into ``/shared/backups/``.